mikerobeson/Misc_Code/SILVA_to_RDP/README.md

     python prep_silva_data.py <silva.fasta> <taxonomy.outfile.txt> <sequence.outfile.fasta>
     python prep_silva_taxonomy_file.py <taxonomy.outfile.txt> <taxonomy.rdp.outfile.txt>

-    You'll have two file that can be use to train your classifier or use for BLAST.
+    You'll have two files that can be used to train your classifier or use for BLAST.
     RDP friendly taxonomy:                      <taxonomy.rdp.outfile.txt>
     FASTA file with only Accession headers:     <sequence.outfile.fasta>